1. BOOKS

 Mental Illness in Ancient Medicine: From Celsus to Paul of Aegina (co-edited with C. Thumiger).
 Brill: 2018

-Galen: Works on Human Nature, vol. I: Mixtures (De temperamentis) (with P. van der Eijk).
+Galen: Works on Human Nature, vol. I: Mixtures (De temperamentis), translated with introduction and notes (with P. van der Eijk).
 Cambridge University Press: 2018

 Galen: Selected Works (translation, introduction and notes).
 Oxford University Press: 1997